 As the temperatures dip, I find myself seeking out comfort foods.
 And what says ‘comfort’ more than a good meatloaf?
-And, yes, meatloafs do exist in Italian cookery, where they’re called ‘polpettoni‘ or big meatballs.
-Makes sense, doesn’t it?
+And, yes, Italians make meatloaf too.
+They call it a polpettone or big meatball.
+Makes sense if you think about, doesn’t it?

 We’ve already seen Angelina’s southern Italian style meatloaf, stuffed with mozzarella and baked in the oven with potatoes.
 In this version, the meatloaf is browned and braised on top of the stove, the more usual technique among Italians.
 The initial browning does require a bit of dexterity to avoid the loaf breaking apart, but from there it’s smooth sailing.
 Tomatoes and sautéed mushroom are added to the pot to braise along with the meat, providing a delicious autumnal sauce; extra sauce makes a great dressing for pasta.

 Serves 4-6 persons